The (EGR) valve system, is designed to help minimize, harmful oxides of nitrogen, in the air we breathe.

 Find out what kind of valve is on the vehicle so, you can use the appropriate test procedure.
 Examine the valve or refer to a service manual.
 On some vehicles, you may find this information, on the under hood emissions decal.
 Does it have, a ported vacuum switch or a solenoid?
 Follow the vacuum connections from the valve.
 Also, refer to a service manual or the under hood emissions decal, for vacuum hose routing.

 So, there are several ways to troubleshoot an (EGR) system.
 Follow the (EGR) troubleshooting procedure, in a service manual.
 On late model computer controlled engines, there may be trouble codes that relate to the (EGR) system.
-On such an application, the first step would be to read the codes, using a scan tool or code reader.
-You would then refer to the specific diagnostic charts in a service manual, that tell you what to do next.
+On such applications, the first step would be to read the codes, using a scan tool or code reader.
+Then, refer to the specific diagnostic charts in a service manual, that tell you what to do next.

-Soon we will see all the new challenges; with NO (EGR) in all the late model engines, with Variable Valve Timing-(VVT)
+Soon we will see all the new challenges, that come with NO (EGR) in all the late model engines.
+As that information arrives, we will add to this blog.

 Thank You !